Online Graduate Certificate in Computational Thinking for Educators

 Choose two electives (6 credits):

 Students may also request to enroll in up to six graduate-level credits from the Spatial Information Science and Engineering program (SIE courses at the 500-level or above such as SIE 504, SIE 507, SIE 515 or SIE 525).
-Your advisor can help you choose which electives outside of the program will best help you meet your goals.
+Your advisor can help you choose which electives will best help you meet your goals.

 *With permission from the Program Advisor or Program Coordinator